jeff-zucker/solid-rest-file/README.md

 a full pathname.
 A file located at /home/me/somepath/somefile.txt would be requested like this:

+  file:///home/me/somepath/somefile.txt

+Note the three slashes in the pathname.

+A GET request uses fetch() with a single parameter: the pathname of the resource requested

   ```javascript
   const fetch = require("solid-rest-file");
   fetch( "file:///home/me/somepath/somefile.txt" ).then( response => {